stewartpark/anime_picture_tester/README.md

 ====================

 This program tests if a picture is a real photo or from anime based on neural network techniques.
+The main idea of this program is that anime pictures and real photos differ in their color range.

-in our given data set, it showed 95%+ accuarcy.
+In our given data set, it showed 95%+ accuracy.

     $ pip install numpy neurolab PIL
     $ python main.py